 When/where will the final exam be?
 See the university’s official exam timetable.

 Who wrote/graded the exam?
 I did, or people whom I deemed were qualified to do so.

 When will the test/exam/paper be graded?.- As soon as possible.
 Please wait at least a week before asking.

 In academia things depend largely on the leadership, whose natural abilities and administrative experience ranges from none to extensive.
 Academicians are seldom trained as administrators; they just happen to be professors who, sometimes reluctantly, unwillingly, and/or unwittingly, take on the mantle of department chair or faculty dean.
 Actually, the worst administrators are often the ones who, disappointed by their research and teaching, try to take on new roles for which they are woefully qualified.
 At the other extreme, some faculty members that struggled as teachers and researchers, after a few years find their true calling in administration.
 The best might be those who are relatively happy with their teaching and research, and reluctantly move into administration because they are asked to do so by their colleagues within the department.
-Some Faculty Deans and Departmental Chairs could manage large multi-national corporations; others not quite.
+Some Faculty Deans and Departmental Chairs could manage large multi-national corporations like McDonald's; others probably could not manage the night shift at your local McDonal's.
 We all come to this world with different gifts!

 What do I do if I am happy with (an aspect of) the course?
 Express your appreciation to the people involved!
 Despite appearances, they are human and they will really welcome a little gratitude, just like the bus driver on your way home or the clerk at the convenience store.